Un Bel Di (The Morning Show): Critical reviews

 "Un Bel Di" received mixed reviews from critics.
 Maggie Fremont of Vulture gave the episode a 2 star rating out of 5 and wrote, "If at the beginning of this season, if you had told me we'd reach a point when Alex Levy had to team up with Paul Marks to negotiate a deal with a Russian oligarch at the opera in order to save Bradley Jackson from imprisonment in a Belarusian prison, I would've immediately driven you to the hospital because you must be in the throes of a deep and disturbing mental breakdown.
 But this is exactly what happens on the penultimate episode of The Morning Show season four.
 This show is hilarious.
 Remember when it used to be about people working on network morning TV?"

 Emma Fraser of The Daily Beast wrote, "How Alex hasn't clocked that Celine is pulling these strings is beyond me; she definitely shouldn't quit her day job.
 But The Morning Show dipping its toe into covert waters this late in the season is welcome, proving once again that it is at the top of the outlandish TV game."
-Michel Ghanem of Elle wrote, "Cory might end up being the key to saving Bradley, if we can trust that he's ready to do the right thing.
-We'll see how this all shakes out in next week's finale."

 Denis Kimathi of TV Fanatic gave the episode a 4.5 star rating out of 5 and wrote, "The Morning Show Season 4 is a shell of what the show used to be.
 The series has become overcrowded with characters, yet the runtime and episode count have remained the same."
 Matthew Fox of Show Snob wrote, "Some series have the big swings in the penultimate episode, others wait for the finale.
 My assumption is that this season of The Morning Show is leaning toward the latter.
 We don’t get much resolution this week, but the balls are all in the air."